bio-tools/biotoolsRegistry/contribution.md

   - people with some capacity develop bio.tools (whether funded or not)
   - can make pull requests on "dev" and "stable" branches

-- **Release manager** (currently [Hans Ienasescu](mailto:hans@bio.tools) and [Piotr Chmura](mailto:piotr.chmura@cpr.ku.dk))
+- **Release Manager** (currently [Hans Ienasescu](mailto:hans@bio.tools) and [Piotr Chmura](mailto:piotr.chmura@cpr.ku.dk))

   - can push changes to "stable" branch (merging from "dev" or "hotfixes")
-  - is responsible for building the "stable" (https://bio.tools) and "dev" (https://dev.bio.tools) deployments, as per the [release process](https://github.com/bio-tools/biotoolsRegistry/blob/master/contribution.md#release-process)
+  - responsible for building the "stable" (https://bio.tools) and "dev" (https://dev.bio.tools) deployments, as per the [release process](https://github.com/bio-tools/biotoolsRegistry/blob/master/contribution.md#release-process)

-- **Community leader** (currently [Jon Ison](mailto:jison@bioinformatics.dtu.dk)) responsibilities:
+- **Community Leader** (currently [Jon Ison](mailto:jison@bioinformatics.dtu.dk)) responsibilities:

-  - ensure significant proposed changes are adequatetly discussed amongst core-dev (at least), seeking a consensus, ahead of implementation
+  - ensure significant proposed changes are announced and discussed, seeking consensus amongst core-dev (at least) ahead of implementation
   - settle with core-dev what features and fixes will go into the next milestone (and when)
   - settle disputes and decide (in case of disagreements) what is pushed to "stable" branch
   - communicate planned and actual changes via all available channels
-  - maintain the issue tracker, including creating, [labelling](https://github.com/bio-tools/biotoolsRegistry/blob/master/contribution.md#issue-tracking--labelling) and closing issues as required
+  - maintain the issue tracker, creating, [labelling](https://github.com/bio-tools/biotoolsRegistry/blob/master/contribution.md#issue-tracking--labelling) and closing issues as required
+    - manage the "core-dev" and "dev" groups (repo permissions, mailing lists, *etc.*)
   - oversee (and promote where necessary) the [code of conduct](https://github.com/bio-tools/biotoolsRegistry/blob/master/contribution.md#community-code-of-conduct)

 *All developers* must: